rilldata/rill/docs/docs/references/cli.md

 ## Running Rill in another directory

-You can explicity specify a project folder outside of the current folder using the `--project` option:
+You can explicitly specify a project folder outside of the current folder using the `--project` option:

 ```
 rill init --project /path/to/project